icebert04/icebert04.github.io/_posts/2019-8-9-a-fried-chicken-nation.md

 Just look at Jollibee.
 Try to visit one of their branches and see for yourself the volume of orders of **"Chickenjoys"** of every single hungry customer.
 It goes without saying that Filipinos do love chickens and the demand is **"Huge"**!

-During the course of my business (particularly in this agricultural project), I managed to write a "Booklet."
+During the course of my business (particularly in this agricultural project), I managed to write a **"Booklet".**
 In that booklet, I've written all the things that I have done in my Poultry farm.
 My success and my failures, My improvisation and innovation.
 And also my mistakes and setbacks and how can anyone avoid these.

 These contents include...
 => The Beauty of Poultry